sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/types-draft.md

 Returns one or more names.
 Does not recognize a list of names more than 6 lines long.

-Recognizes names of the formats below and variants:
+Recognizes names of the formats below and and variant representations of these elements such as abbreviations:
 \- First Last
 \- First1 Last1 and First2 Last2
 \- Last, First1 and First2